clux/modul8/docs/api.md

     require('./validation') //.js extension always gets searched before .coffee require('validation') // resolves this domain first (but moves on if this fails)

+The last form should be avoided if possible.
+If not careful it can pull in dependencies from other domains than intended.

 More information on `require()` priority is available in [this section](require.html)

 ## Injecting Data

 One of the eternal problems with web development is how to export data from the server to the client reliably.
-State-dependent data are best transported via your normal request handlers, so this section is useful for state-independent data, i.e. app level data like templates and models. modul8 provides two simple ways of making such data available on the client without having to duplicate files.
+State-dependent data are best transported via your normal request handlers, so this section is useful for state-independent data, i.e. app level data like templates and server model logic. modul8 provides two simple ways of making such data available on the client without having to duplicate files.

- - Add the object directly onto the `data` domain
- - Put the CommonJS data exporting file on the shared domain
+ - Put the CommonJS data exporting file on a shared domain
+ - Export the object directly onto the `data` domain

 The first is good if you have static data like definitions, because they are perhaps useful to the server as well, but suppose you want to export more ephemeral data that the server has no need for, like perhaps templates or template versions.
 To export these to the server, you will have to obtain the data somehow, and dump the result to modul8.

-The data API is simply chaining `add()` onto `data()` with data key and data or data string to add.
+The data API is simply chaining `add()` onto `data()` with data key + data or data string to add.

     modul8(dir+'/app/client/app.js')
       .data()